This year’s dates are May 24th – May 28th, 2018

 Single Day Admission

 Dormitory space is available for $16 for adults and free for children 17 and under, for four nights (Thursday through Sunday nights).
 This does not include admission or meals, which must be purchased separately.
 One bathroom/shower facility is provided for each dorm.
-Please bring sleeping bags and pillows; no bedding is provided.
-No assignments to specific dorms are made; each bunk is available on a first-come, first-served basis to people who have purchased a meal/lodging plan.
+No assignments to specific dorms are made; each bunk is available on a first-come, first-served basis.
+There are signs denoting which are Men’s, Women’s and Family dorms.
+The 3-sided units with bunk beds that are open on one side are free to anyone who would like to use them.
+A mattress is provided, but you need to bring your own sleeping bag and pillow.

 Off -Site Lodging